 If that goal is an enquiry, make sure there’s a simple form presented to users early on, along with prominently displayed contact details.
 If your goal is an online sale, you need to get users into your sales funnel, and minimise the steps throughout the process from browsing products to confirming the delivery.
 It’s no coincidence that Amazon will come up in search results for the lion’s share of eCommerce product queries, and the website makes it obscenely easy to order.
 The quicker and easier your site is to use, the more Google and other search engines will prioritise it in search results, compared with less UX-friendly alternatives.

 Don’t neglect your user experience.
 If in doubt, test, test and test again.
 How easy is it for new users to reach everything on your site you’d like them to reach?
 Anything that takes too long or isn’t immediately obvious will need to be addressed.
 For more insight take a look at our importance of UX blog post.

-Have you taken full advantage of Google My Business?
+Have you taken full advantage of Google Business Profile?

 When it comes to shop windows, they don’t come much bigger than Google, so when they offer you a prime bit of window real estate to promote your business, for free, it’s a bit of a no-brainer.